-The first thing I did, after thawing my chicken, was to cut the boneless, skinless chicken breasts into 1.5-inch pieces for easy, even cooking.
-I set that aside and (this part is important) picked up a new, fresh, clean cutting board and knife and cut up the asparagus and set that aside in a different dish.
+- Cut the boneless, skinless chicken breasts into 1.5-inch pieces for easy, even cooking.
+Set them aside and (this part is important) picked up a new, fresh, clean cutting board and knife and cut up the asparagus and set that aside in a different dish.

-In another bowl, I mixed together the sauces, broth, sugar, and spices, and poured it into the pan with the chicken and asparagus, turning the heat back to medium.
-I then made the corn starch and water slurry in another little bowl off to the side.
-I stirred the mixture around here and there until the sauce started to bubble, then added the slurry to the pan and stirred some more until the sauce started to get nice and thick.
+- Make the corn starch and water slurry in another little bowl then added the slurry to the pan and stir some more until the sauce started to get nice and thick.

-At that point, all that was left was to pull the whole pan off the heat and add the garnishes of sesame seeds and green onions.
-I served this dish over rice but you can serve it plain or however you see fit.
+- Pull the pan off the heat and add the garnishes of sesame seeds and green onions.
+I served this chicken stir fry recipe over rice, but you can serve it plain or over noodles or however you like it.

 It’s soooo important to clean your cutting boards the right way, especially when you’ve used them for raw meat or shellfish.
 I often will either cut up my non-meat items first, then do the meat so as not to contaminate the vegetables, herbs, or spices with the raw chicken.
 Raw chicken can contain bacteria such as samonella that gives us food poisoning.
 Trust me you do not want food poisoning, nor do you want anyone in your family — especially any little ones — to come down with a case of that.
 It’s just awful.